In economic relief talks, White House and Democrats continue trading proposals, insults

 Republicans strongly oppose the bill.
 Democratic leaders canceled a planned vote on it Wednesday but said they planned to move ahead Thursday.

-Many House Democratic moderates have been pushing for a new deal -- or at least a new vote -- in order to show constituents a good-faith effort to find consensus amid worsening economic conditions.
+Many Democratic moderates in the House have been pushing for a new deal — or at least a new vote — to show constituents a good-faith effort to find consensus amid worsening economic conditions.
 Pelosi resisted these demands for weeks.

 The number of people claiming unemployment rose slightly, to 26.5 million, and Americans’ income dropped in August along with the expiration of emergency federal aid programs.
 Disney announced 28,000 layoffs earlier this week, and major airline companies have indicated tens of thousands of layoffs are possible in coming days without additional federal help.
 American Airlines has announced it will move forward furloughing 19,000 workers, citing inaction in Congress.